aamodpant15/markov-decision-process/README.md

 - terminals: List of terminal cells' locations and values
 - obstacles: List of obstacle cells' locations
 - iterations: States with utility values for all iterations

+### Class methods
+- `set_terminals()`: Called automatically when the class object is initialized.
+Prompts user to set the terminal cells' locations and values.
+Returns a list of tuples which represent the locations and values of terminal cells.
+- `set_obstacles()`: Called automatically when the class object is initialized.
+Prompts user to set the obstacle cells' locations.
+Returns a list of tuples which represent the locations of obstacles.
+- `iterate()`: Performs a single iteration over the grid, updating the utilities for all non-terminal, non-obstacle cells, updates the `self.policy`, `self.board`, `self.iterations`, and `self.policies` class variables.
+Does not return anything.
+- `converged()`: Returns true if the policy has converged over the last two complete iterations
+- `bellman_equation()`: Accepts a location on board and returns new utility value for it.
+WARNING: This method updates the policy variable as well.
+If you want to calculate the utility without updating the policy, comment out the call to `self.set_policy()`, and make sure to manually call it elsewhere, after each call.
+- `get_policy()`: Perform iterations till the policy converges.
+Prints the number of iterations, and final utilities and policy.
+These are also stored in the `self.board` and `self.policy` variables respectively.